AzureHakua/AzureHakua/README.md

 ## About Me
 🎓 Recent Computer Science graduate with a unique background spanning healthcare and business
 🏥 Former technical assistant at Mass General Hospital Voice Center
-☕ Managed operations at a boba shop startup
+☕ Managed operations at Boba Me, a boba shop startup
 💻 Passionate about leveraging technology to solve real-world problems
 🌱 Currently expanding my skills in full stack development and reverse engineering